ivnvxd/pyquest/README.md

 #### LifoQueue <a id="lifoqueue"></a>

 `LifoQueue` stores and retrieves elements in a last-in, first-out (LIFO) order.
 This means that the last element added to the queue will be the first one retrieved from it.
-LifoQueue is also sometimes called a "stack" because it behaves like a stack data structure.
+LifoQueue is also sometimes called a "`stack`" because it behaves like a stack data structure.

 ```python